How to Make a Homemade Fruit Riot Recipe Everyone Will Love

 As a Standalone Dessert

 For a light yet satisfying dessert, serve Fruit Riot in clear glass bowls or dessert cups.
 The layered colors will look stunning, especially when topped with a sprinkle of granola or a dollop of whipped cream.
-For added flair, try pairing it with this raspberry peach chia seed smoothie to complement the fruity theme.
+Want to keep the fruity theme going?
+Pair it with a creamy raspberry peach chia seed smoothie for a naturally sweet duo.

 Breakfast Bowl Topper